atomrc/atomrc.github.io/_posts/2021-05-05-case-study-event-target.md

 ---
-title: "A case study for EventTarget"
+title: "Monitoring: A case study for EventTarget"
 categories: [eventtarget, monitoring, architecture]
-description: TODO
+description: Lately, at Deezer, I have been implementing monitoring for a feature I was working on.
+I took this opportunity to document how I designed the monitoring mechanism to be as non-intrusive as possible
 lang: en
 ---

 If you work for a data-driven company chances are you had to implement a tracker at some point.
 I often see this step being rushed and written straight into the business code.
 A lot of attention is given to having a clean implementation of the feature but little thoughts are given to how the tracking impacts the implementation.

 Lately, at Deezer, I have been working on a feature that allows two devices to send messages to each other.
 I thought this would be a nice opportunity to document my usual approach to monitoring 🧑‍💻